infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 }
 ```

-We can even go one step further and make things "pure":
+We can even go one step further and make things _pure_:

 ```typescript
 // even better